 - Jaspike in Almost Night can phase through objects and people since he is half ghost.
 He kills several people by phasing through their head and becoming solid again.

-- Sorcerers in David Eddings' Belgariad have this as a potential ability, and Belgarath uses this to finish his duel with Zedar the Apostate: phasing them both into solid rock, going deep underground, then letting him go, stuck there while he returned.
+- Relg the Ulgo in David Eddings' Belgariad has this as a special ability, and he uses this to rescue Silk (to the claustrophobe's horror).
+Any sorcerer also has this as a potential ability, and Belgarath uses this to finish his duel with Zedar the Apostate: phasing them both into solid rock, going deep underground, then letting him go, stuck there while he returned.
 He specifically noted this to be a Fate Worse Than Death for the following reasons: (1) The victim was himself a sorcerer (thus gifted with eternal life) so couldn't die of natural causes, (2) No other sorcerer could match the particular signature of Belgarath's sorcery so couldn't match the spell to pull him out, and (3) Belgarath himself did this to make him pay for several millennia of evil so felt no inclination to undo it himself.

 Live Action TV